- Director: Dale Cohen

 BIOL 430, BIOL 431, and BIOL 440 with grades of “C” or better and a cumulative GPA of 3.0 or better.

 PSYC 300 or PSYC 480; ENGWR 300 or ENGWR 488 ; COMM 301 or COMM 331; SOC 321 or ANTH 310 or ANTH 481 with grades of “C” or better and a cumulative GPA of 2.5 or better.
 In-progress grades will not be accepted for prerequisite courses.

 It is strongly recommended that students complete all general education requirements (Area I-VI) and competency requirements (reading, writing, and mathematics) prior to application to the program.
 It is recommended students fulfill the living skills graduation requirement by completing Nutrition and/or Human Development: A Life Span.

 Completion of the Test of Essential Academic Skills (TEAS), Version 5, developed by the Assessment Technologies Institute, LLC (ATI).
 A composite score of 62 is necessary to be eligible for application to the program.
-Additional information is available from the SCC Nursing website at http://www.scc.losrios.edu/~nursing/.
+Additional information is available on this Nursing website.

 The Sacramento City College Nursing Program reserves the right to make changes in the enrollment criteria, academic requirements, grading standards, and other processes without notice at any time.